Chatham and Clarendon Grammar School: History

-Chatham House was officially founded in 1797 by Dr William Humble along Chatham Street, although there is some evidence of existence prior to its formal establishment.
+Chatham House was officially founded in 1797 by William Humble along Chatham Street, although there is some evidence of existence prior to its formal establishment.
 Clarendon House was founded in 1905 on the first floor of the old police station.

 Merger

 The two Ramsgate schools, Clarendon House and Chatham House, had often partnered with each other for activities such as instrumental bands, choirs, an annual theatre production and field trips.
-Both were single sex until fifth form then allowed both boys and girls to enter in the sixth form.
-In the sixthform the two schools, actually within ten minutes' walk of each other, some AS and A level subjects were taught jointly by both schools, such as Music and Music Technology; or by one school.
+Both were single sex until sixth form then allowed both boys and girls to enter in the sixth form.
+In the sixth form the two schools, actually within ten minutes' walk of each other, some AS and A level subjects were taught jointly by both schools, such as Music and Music Technology; or by one school.
 Drama that was taught at Clarendon but available to Chatham House students, while Sport Science was taught at Chatham House, but available to Clarendon House students.
 Clarendon House, however, was under-subscribed: Chatham House being over-subscribed.

-The two schools federated in January 2011 to become a Converter Academy. bringing greater control over admissions, site & buildings, curriculum development and much-needed additional income.
+The two schools federated in January 2011 to become a converter academy. bringing greater control over admissions, site & buildings, curriculum development and much-needed additional income.
 Then, in spring 2011, it was announced that the schools would work together as one school.
 Year 7, 8 and 9 pupils would be based at Chatham House and year 10 and 11 pupils would be based at the former Clarendon House.
 The sixth-form centre would be based on both sites with all lessons being split between them.
 In this intermediate stage, Year 9 was moved to the lower school while the decisions about the sites were being taken.